racheljsmart/purlz_batch_loading/README.md

 To structure your XML document to create multiple 302 PURLs, your document must contain the following syntax:

+The "id=" is the PURL you are trying to create.
+You must include a pre-existing PURL domain (ex, "/repository/test") and the new PURL id (ex, "FSU_test1").
+"Type=" indicates the type of PURL you are registering.
 `<purl id="/domain/path/<PURL id>" type="302">`

+The maintainer is who is responsible for the PURL.
+They should also have access to the PURL domain.
 `<maintainers> <uid>admin</uid> </maintainers>`

 To add multiple maintainers, stack the uid child elements.